PHOTOS BY EUDEN VALDEZ

 The scene going there gave a different perspective of the coastline and countryside, and of South Korea’s quaintness too.
 I didn’t let the chance to capture this go past me.
 Here are the photos through the tinted window of a moving bus:

-Passing by a church on a little hill.
+Passing by a church atop a little hill.

-Dried fish and squid on stalls that line up the street.
+Dried fish and squid on stalls that line the street.

 A red watchtower looms from the port.